fictiveworks/calyx-docs/projects/calyx/guides/agreement.md

 When the antecedent of a sentence has a defined or implied gender, any following pronouns must match that gender:

-- Michael collects her data (she has a lot)
+- Michael reviews her data (she has a lot)
-- Stamets collects his data (he has a lot)
+- Stamets reviews his data (he has a lot)
-- Adira collects their data (they have a lot)
+- Adira reviews their data (they have a lot)
-- The Sphere collects its data (it has a lot)
+- The Sphere reviews its data (it has a lot)

 ## Number